Bernard Rubin: Motorsports

 Rubin was the first Australian to win the 24 Hours of Le Mans.
 As at 2017, four Australians have won Le Mans: Rubin (1928), Vern Schuppan (1983), Geoff Brabham (1993) and David Brabham (2009).

-In July 1929 he came eighth in the Irish Grand Prix.
-In August 1929 Rubin was injured when his Bentley overturned during the RAC Tourist Trophy on the first lap.
+In July 1929, Rubin came eighth in the Irish Grand Prix.
+In August 1929, he was injured when his Bentley overturned during the RAC Tourist Trophy on the first lap.
 With his injuries, Rubin turned to team ownership, and helped fund fellow "Bentley Boy" Henry Birkin's racing efforts.
-In 1933 they shared the wheel of an MG K3 in the famed Mille Miglia race and won their class before Birkin raced Rubin's Alfa Romeo with George Eyston and Whitney Straight.
+In 1933, they shared the wheel of an MG K3 in the famed Mille Miglia race and won their class before Birkin raced Rubin's Alfa Romeo with George Eyston and Whitney Straight.
 Birkin later drove Rubin's Maserati 3000 in the Tripoli Grand Prix in May 1933 during which, while reaching over for a cigarette during a pit stop, he burnt his forearm on the exhaust and died five weeks later.

-In April 1934 Rubin flew to Australia in a Leopard Moth with test-pilot K.F.H.
+In April 1934, Rubin flew to Australia in a Leopard Moth with test-pilot K.F.H.
 Waller to get familiar with the route and arrangements for the Centenary Air Race from Mildenhall to Melbourne in October same year.
 Their return flight of 8 days, 12 hours was not officially timed but was ten hours faster than Jim Mollison's World Record.
 He entered his Bentley-green de Havilland Comet in the air race but was unable to compete due to severe illness.
 Waller and former Royal Navy pilot Owen Cathcart-Jones finished fourth in the green Comet and, returning to England, set a round-trip record of 130 flying hours.
 They also set a new record Darwin-London of 130 hours total and for this earned a Royal Aero Club silver medal.

-Bernard Rubin died in England of pulmonary tuberculosis in 1936.
+Rubin died in England of pulmonary tuberculosis in 1936.
 His body was taken back to Australia, where he is buried in Fawkner Crematorium and Memorial Park, Melbourne.